aliijaz33/TrustWallet-Web3/README.md

 # React Native Mini Trust Wallet

 A minimal Ethereum wallet implementation built with React Native for Android, featuring secure key management, BIP-39 mnemonic support, and real-time balance tracking.
+I have used JavaScript for now. as i told earlier that i have to learn TypeScript so for now i have used javaScript.
+Later on i may update it with TypeScript.

 ## 🚀 Features